All designations are available on the ICA website via the following link:-

 We have five different levels of individual membership.
 Whether you are just starting out in your career, have gained an ICA professional qualification or are an experienced practitioner, there is a level appropriate for you.
 Apply here https://www.int-comp.org/become-a-member

 Membership of ICA is compulsory for anybody wishing to study towards an ICA certification or qualification.

 All application forms need to be submitted via the online form.

-Yes, please refer to the individual membership levels page for the different fees.
+Yes, please refer to the Membership fees page for the two and three-year fees.